PyRepair/maniple/training-data/summarize-experiment-v2/pandas/101/prompt.md

 Here is a summary of the test cases and error messages:

-The error messages are indicating that the `astype_nansafe` function is not raising a `ValueError` as expected.
-This occurs at lines 723 and 723 in the file `pandas/tests/dtypes/test_common.py`.
-The test is checking for the specific case when the input array contains "NaT" (Not a Time) values and should raise a `ValueError` with the message "Cannot convert NaT values to integer".
-However, the function is not raising the expected error, resulting in the test failure.
+The error message "Failed: DID NOT RAISE <class 'ValueError'> at pandas/tests/dtypes/test_common.py:723" indicates that the `astype_nansafe` function did not raise a `ValueError` as expected.
+The test case is failing because it was expecting the function to raise a `ValueError` with the message "Cannot convert NaT values to integer" when `astype_nansafe` is called with the specified input.

-To simplify the original error message, we can summarize it as: "Failed to raise a ValueError when attempting to convert NaT values to integer".

-# Expected value and type of variables during the failing test execution
-Each case below includes input parameter value and type, and the expected value and type of relevant variables at the function's return.
-If an input parameter is not reflected in the output, it is assumed to remain unchanged.
-A corrected function must satisfy all these cases.

-## Expected case 1
-### Input parameter value and type
-arr,

-copy,

-skipna,

-arr.shape,

-arr.dtype,

-### Expected value and type of variables right before the buggy function's return
-dtype, expected value: `dtype('int64')`, type: `dtype`

-dtype.kind, expected value: `'i'`, type: `str`

-dtype.name, expected value: `'int64'`, type: `str`

-## Expected case 2
-### Input parameter value and type
-arr,

-copy,

-skipna,

-arr.shape,

-arr.dtype,

-### Expected value and type of variables right before the buggy function's return
-dtype, expected value: `dtype('int64')`, type: `dtype`

-dtype.kind, expected value: `'i'`, type: `str`

-dtype.name, expected value: `'int64'`, type: `str`
+Based on the error message, the relevant stack frame is at line 723 of the test_common.py file where the call to `astype_nansafe` is made.

+Simplified error message:
+"astype_nansafe did not raise a ValueError at test_common.py:723"

+## Summary of Expected Parameters and Return Values in the Buggy Function

+In these cases, the function `astype_nansafe` is expected to cast the elements of an array to a given dtype in a nan-safe manner.
+The expected output for each case is the expected value and type of the `dtype` variable right before the function's return.

+In the provided code, the function checks for different conditions and data types, such as extension array dtype, string-type, datetime, timedelta, floating point, and object dtype, and performs different operations accordingly.
+For example, it constructs array type for extension array dtype, converts to string dtype for string-type, handles datetime64 and timedelta64 dtype, and performs other operations based on specific conditions.

+The expected value of the `dtype` variable is based on the input parameters and the operations performed within the function.
+It is crucial to ensure that the function returns the correct `dtype` value and type according to the specified cases.

+The function logic should be revised and corrected to ensure that it returns the expected `dtype` value and type for the given input parameters in all relevant cases.

 ## Summary of the GitHub Issue Related to the Bug

-# GitHub Issue: Categorical NaN Not Converted to Int Correctly
+GitHub Bug Title:
+Categorical to int conversion ignores NaNs

-## Description:
+Description:
-When converting categorical series back into an Int column, NaN is unexpectedly converted to a negative integer value.
-This behavior is not as expected and can cause issues.
+When converting a categorical series to an integer column, NaN values are converted to incorrect integer negative values.
+This behavior is unexpected and results in errors when trying to use d.astype('Int8').

-### Expected Output:
+Expected Output:
-NaN in the category should convert to NaN in IntX (nullable integer) or float.
+When converting categorical series to IntX (nullable integer) or float, NaN values should be preserved and represented as NaN.

-### Versions:
+Environment:
 - Python: 3.7.4.final.0
-- Pandas: 0.25.1
+- pandas: 0.25.1
-- Numpy: 1.17.2
+- numpy: 1.17.2

 1. Analyze the buggy function and it's relationship with the related functions, test code, corresponding error message, the expected input/output variable information, the github issue.